Super-Resolution Perception for Industrial Sensor Data: Abstract

 \section{Abstract}

 In this paper, we present the problem formulation and methodology framework of Super-Resolution Perception (SRP) on industrial sensor data.
-Industrial intelligence relies on high-quality industrial sensor data for system control, diagnosis, fault detection, identification and monitoring.
+Industrial intelligence relies on high-quality industrial sensor data for system control, diagnosis, fault detection, identification, and monitoring.
 However, the provision of high-quality data may be expensive in some cases.
-In this paper, we propose a novel machine learning problem - the SRP problem as reconstructing high-quality data from unsatisfactory sensor data in industrial systems.
+In this paper, we propose a novel machine learning problem -- the SRP problem as reconstructing high-quality data from unsatisfactory sensor data in industrial systems.
 Advanced generative models are then proposed to solve the SRP problem.
-This technology makes it possible for empowering existing industrial facilities without upgrading existing sensors or deploying additional sensors.
+This technology makes it possible to empower existing industrial facilities without upgrading existing sensors or deploying additional sensors.
 We first mathematically formulate the SRP problem under the Maximum a Posteriori (MAP) estimation framework.
 A case study is then presented, which performs SRP on smart meter data.
-A network namely SRPNet is proposed to generate high-frequency load data from low-frequency data.
+A network, namely SRPNet, is proposed to generate high-frequency load data from low-frequency data.
+We further employ a novel recognition-based loss and relativistic adversarial loss to constraint the reconstruction of waveforms explicitly.
 Experiments demonstrate that our SRP model can reconstruct high-frequency data effectively.
 Moreover, the reconstructed high-frequency data can lead to better appliance monitoring results without changing the monitoring appliances.